usnistgov/Industrial-SMS/README.md

 The installation instructions for HackRF One can be found on [Installing HackRF Tools](https://github.com/mossmann/hackrf/wiki/Operating-System-Tips).

 After installation, it is a good practice to run ```hackrf_info``` command to read device information from HackRF One such as serial number and firmware version.
-When the user runs this command to communicate with the HackRF One, it may be possible to receive the following error message:
+When the user runs this command to communicate with HackRF One, it may be possible to receive the following error message:

 ```
 hackrf_open() failed: HACKRF_ERROR_NOT_FOUND (-5)